utku-norman/justhink-ros/README.md

 ## Overview

 This repository contains the [ROS] packages to govern a complete human-robot interaction scenario for school children, named [JUSThink](https://www.epfl.ch/labs/chili/index-html/research/animatas/justhink/).
 The scenario aims to improve their computational thinking skills by applying abstract and algorithmic reasoning to solve an unfamiliar problem on networks: it consists of individual (e.g. as in a test for assessment) and collaborative (with an artificial agent e.g. a robot) activities.
-This code has been used to represent the collaborative activity and the tests in [[1]](#references): details about these implemented activities and their sequence in the scenario are described in [[1]](#references).
+This code has been to govern the interaction in [[1]](#references).

 The ROS packages that are included in this repository are: